tanjoewel/TMS/assignment3.md

   - Configuration – Environment variables, startup scripts
 - When we containerize, we need to change the URL of the Axios requests because the container is no longer in localhost.
 - When we use microservices, there is a lot more work that has to be done to ensure the frontend and backend are on the same page.

+### Advantages and disadvantages of microservices

+- Advantages
+  - Parallelism and concurrency
+  - Scalability
+    - This is the most important advantage.
+Basically since microservices are stateless, if the load on the microservice is great, we can just spin up another server and it does not need to learn any prior state to perform its task.
+    - Can also leverage cloud technologies if it is deployed on the cloud

 ### Ways of implementing microservices